sneezeontoast/Agriculture_Support_App/lib/to_do.md

 * dont use expanded in widget
 * you cant navagate a parent widget through a widget runnnung in side another widget
 * NUll error means a widget being passed through is null
-* data base will update if requested so if bob queried
+* data base will update if requested so if bob queried it would update database for what it queried